CottageLabs/jct/README.md

     - jct.js
     - detailed_results.js
     - feedback.js
     - plugin.js

+    Do not modify this file.
+If you want to make changes to the plugin javascript, you need to work on static/plugin.js

 2. If you make any changes to any of the above js files, you need to recreate the jct_plugin.js file.

     To do this run compile_plugin_js.py